 How to cleanse combination skin during summer:

-Actually, you usual twice a day cleansing regime stays the same!
-Use a mild and gentle cleanser in the morning and night with lukewarm or room temperature water.
+Actually, your usual twice-a-day cleansing regime stays the same!
+Use a mild and gentle cleanser in the morning and night with lukewarm or room-temperature water.

 Choosing a toner for combination skin can be difficult.
-But if we must put a mark on products, try to avoid toners with fragrances and irritating ingredients like witch hazel, and of course those with alcohol bases.
+Avoid toners with fragrances and irritating ingredients like witch hazel and of course alcohol-based ones too.